SMB Innovation Program FAQs

 - Do startups have to be Massachusetts-based?

 - Startups that apply do not have to be Massachusetts-based.
-However, they must be willing to relocate to Constant Contact’s Waltham-based headquarters for the length of the program (four months).
+However, they must be willing to relocate to Constant Contact’s Waltham headquarters for the four-month duration of the program.

-- How many startups will be selected for each class?
+- How many startups are be selected for each class?

 - What are the selection criteria?

-- The selection criteria for the inaugural class are fairly broad, though the applicant must be creating value for small businesses.
+- The selection criteria for the fourth class are fairly broad, though the applicant must be creating value for small businesses.

 - Who is on the selection committee?

-- When will the members of the first class be announced?
+- When will the members of the fourth class be announced?

-- The first class for the SMB InnoLoft will be announced in June.
+- The fourth class for the SMB InnoLoft will be announced in January.

-- When will the first class start at the SMB InnoLoft?
+- When will the fourth class start at the SMB InnoLoft?
 How long is each session?

-- The inaugural class of startups is scheduled to begin in Q3 2014.
+- The fourth class is scheduled to begin in February 2016 and end in May.

 - What benefits do the startups receive if selected to participate in the program?